Compensation Tables For Personal Injury Claims

 - Cycling accidents

 Not only can the physical effects be devastating, but the psychological impact can be debilitating too.
-For that reason, the compensation figures in the table below show what you could claim for neck and back injuries as well as any psychological injuries suffered.
+For that reason, the compensation figures in the table below show what you could claim for back injuries.
+The figures were taken from the JCG, except for the figure in the top row.
+Again, please only use this table for guidance.

 Injury | Severity | Compensation Guideline |